johnwalicki/node-red-contrib-here-maps/README.md

 The HERE and IBM Developer Advocacy teams, with welcome assistance from our developer ecosystems, are planning to create these node-red-contrib-here-maps nodes so that it is easy for Node-RED developers to incorporate maps, navigation and other geolocation services into your Node-RED flows.
 Join us on this journey!

-## Install (Not yet implemented)
+## Install

+This alpha version package has not yet been pushed to NPM.
+Install it directly from my github repo.

-Either use the Editor - Menu - Manage Palette - Install option, or run the following command in your Node-RED user directory (typically `~/.node-red`).
+Run the following command in your Node-RED user directory (typically `~/.node-red`).
 ```
-$ npm install node-red-contrib-here-maps
+$ npm install github:johnwalicki/node-red-contrib-here-maps
 ```

 ## Register